pensjonatus/flash-fiction/blog/protein.md

 ---
-title: 'Protein'
+title: Protein
 date: '2012-08-05'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 An ounce of nuts, how much protein is that?
 Brad was wondering as he was